abrt/faf/docker/README.md

 ## How to deploy

+Prerequisites:
+A postgres database with semver extension is needed.
+Using abrt/postgres_w_semver image is recommended.
+`docker run --name faf_db -dit abrt/postgres_w_semver`

-It is as simple as:
+Running FAF is as simple as:

-`docker run --name faf -dit abrt/faf-image`
+`docker run --name faf -dit --link faf_db abrt/faf-image`

-However you also probably want to mount volumes to `/var/lib/postgres` and to `/var/spool/faf` not to lose database and FAF's data.
+However you also probably want to mount volumes to `/var/spool/faf` not to lose FAF's data.

-`docker run --name faf -v /var/lib/faf-docker/faf:/var/spool/faf -v /var/lib/faf-docker/postgres:/var/lib/postgres/ -dit abrt/faf-image`
+`docker run --name faf -v /var/lib/faf-docker/faf:/var/spool/faf --link faf_db -dit abrt/faf-image`

 Then FAF is ready for use.